moonshade/restaurant_reviews/README.md

 # Restaurant Reviews
-Restaurant Reviews was built in Node.js, Express and mongoose。 Uses can search restaurants and check their detailed information.
+Restaurant Reviews was built in Node.js, Express and mongoose.
+Uses can search restaurants and check their detailed information.
 Administrators can add and modify the data of the restaurants with user authentication included.

 ## Requirements